jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 <p align="center"><iframe width="560" height="315" alt = "video of Russell McClain on biases and stereotypes" src="https://www.youtube.com/embed/yiZQaE0q9BY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 Note that you may not be aware of all the barriers of achievement that your mentees may face.
 For example, mentees from low socioeconomic backgrounds, mentees with disabilities, mentees who have immigrated, older mentees, mentees of traditionally underrepresented races and ethnic groups, and mentees with gender identities that are underrepresented face unique and sometimes overlapping challenges.
-It is also important to learn about how **intersectionality** (the idea that some individuals may represent more than one underrepresented group (ex. female and black)) results in more nuanced challenges.
+This is not an complete list and it is also important to learn about how **intersectionality** (the idea that some individuals may represent more than one underrepresented group (ex. female and black)) results in more nuanced challenges.

 For example:

 > When the intersection of race/ethnicity and gender is considered, women of color report even less access to mentorship and support from mentors than other groups. [@davis_barriers_2021]

-Here is a great video of [Kimberlé Crenshaw](https://en.wikipedia.org/wiki/Kimberl%C3%A9_Williams_Crenshaw) at UCLA and Columbia describing the theory of intersectionality, which she developed:
+Here is a great video of [Kimberlé Crenshaw](https://en.wikipedia.org/wiki/Kimberl%C3%A9_Williams_Crenshaw) (at UCLA and Columbia) describing the theory of intersectionality, which she developed:

 <p align="center"><iframe alt="video about intersectionality" width="560" height="315" src="https://www.youtube.com/embed/ViDtnfQ9FHc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen ></iframe></p>